ikmb/esga/docs/whatsnext.md

 the prediction of gene models.

 Using AUGUSTUS, it is possible to run such a comparative gene build using hints from the related genomes of interest and a whole-genome alignment graph to identify syntenic regions for gene prediction.
 For more information, please see [here](http://bioinf.uni-greifswald.de/augustus/binaries/tutorial-cgp/).
+In some sense, ESGA emulates this approach by using lift-over annotations - but of course only for one genome at a time.

 ## Functional annotation